 Negotiated Major Project

-This final unit will consolidate the critical, conceptual and experimental content developed within block one and present the opportunity for you to devise, explore and realise a personal and in depth fashion practice-led unit.
-You will be expected to propose and critique the intentions of the project and justify any potential innovation with context to the fashion industry, in relation to both what you produce and how you present it.
+This final unit will consolidate the critical, conceptual and experimental thinking developed within block one.
+It presents the opportunity for you to devise, explore and realise a personal and in-depth practice-led fashion outcome.
+You will be expected to propose and critique your intentions for the project and justify any potential innovation within the context of the fashion industry, in relation to both what you produce and how you present it.

-The project will be led by your continuously developing sense of aesthetic that reflects critically on your likes and dislikes as a practitioner whilst also providing the opportunity to explore and realise the challenges of your chosen brief.
-Visual research methodologies will be explored in relation to your studio practice giving you the ability to present a professional and self-directed project with appropriate fashion related outcomes that evidences your ability to construct, direct and organise an overall professional outcome.
+The project will be led by continuously developing your sense of aesthetic that critically reflects on your likes and dislikes as a practitioner whilst also providing the opportunity to explore and realise the challenges of your chosen brief.
+Visual research methods will be explored in relation to your studio practice giving you the ability to present a professional and self-directed project with appropriate fashion related outcomes.
+Your work will evidence your ability to construct, direct and organise an overall professional outcome.
 By evaluating and reflecting upon your own learning and skills you may direct this project towards postgraduate progression, entering the industry or considering personal enterprise.